-§ 337.28 Decision.
+§ 337.28.
+Decision.

-- (a) Within one hundred and eighty (180) calendar days of the conclusion of the hearing, the presiding officer shall issue a written decision based on evidence in the record.
-The decision shall include the presiding officer's findings of fact and conclusions, and may provide and order any of the following: - (1) With respect to administrative civil penalties, the decision may concur with the administrative civil penalty proposed in the administrative complaint, modify the amount of the administrative civil penalty, or refuse to impose any administrative civil penalty.
+(a) Within one hundred-eighty (180) calendar days of the conclusion of the hearing, the presiding officer shall issue a written decision based on evidence in the record.
+The decision shall include the presiding officer's findings of fact and conclusions, and may provide and order any of the following:

-- (2) With respect to reservoir restrictions, the decision may concur with the restriction proposed in the administrative complaint, modify the restriction proposed in the administrative complaint, or refuse to impose a reservoir restriction at all. - (3) With respect to a certificate of approval, the decision may revoke the certificate of approval or amend the terms and conditions of the certificate of approval by revocation and issuing a new certificate of approval containing the revised terms and conditions. - (4) The decision may do any or all of the following: - (A)(3) Order the dam owner to reimburse the Ddepartment for staff costs of the Department to bring the action that were incurred by the Department up until the time a hearing was requested. - (B)(43) Order the dam owner to reimburse the Department for the costs of preparing an EAP, including inundation maps. - (C)(54) Authorize the imposition of property liens on land owned by dam owner. - (D)(65) Order that the dam owner pay fees, and penalties and interest imposed by statute. - (E)(76) Order any other appropriate action authorized under Water Code, Division 3, Part 1 that will facilitate or ensure compliance with Water Code, Division 3, Part 1 and implementing regulations. - (b) The presiding officer shall issue the final decision of the department, which shall be served on the parties.
+- (1) With respect to administrative civil penalties, the decision may concur with the administrative civil penalty proposed in the administrative complaint, modify the amount of the administrative civil penalty, or refuse to impose an administrative civil penalty. - (2) With respect to reservoir restrictions, the decision may concur with the restriction proposed in the administrative complaint, modify the restriction proposed in the administrative complaint, or refuse to impose a reservoir restriction. - (3) Order the dam owner to reimburse the department for the costs of preparing an EAP, including inundation maps. - (4) Authorize the imposition of property liens on land owned by dam owner. - (5) Order that the dam owner pay fees or penalties and interest imposed by statute. - (6) Order any other appropriate action authorized under Water Code, Division 3, Part 1 that will ensure compliance with Water Code, Division 3, Part 1 and implementing regulations. - (b) The presiding officer shall issue the final decision of the department, which shall be served on the parties.